xiaobsh/TextWiz/README.md

 ## License

-The code is licensed under GPL v2.0.
+The code is licensed under Apache-2.0.
 For more details, read the [LICENSE](./LICENSE) file.